genesisbarrios/influanto/README.md

 # influanto — Typescript

-your all in one music marketing tool
+Your all in one marketing tool by content creators for content creators.